Modern Slavery Act 2015 – what are the UK’s future plans?

 Timing

-The Government has not given any specific timeframes for delivering on the above steps, but we will continue to monitor how this area of law develops.
-In the meantime, if you have any questions arising from this article or about your company’s compliance with the MSA as it currently stands, please contact [email protected]
+The rules in this area of law are set to continue changing as the Government works through the recommendations of the Committee and looks to strengthen the UK’s regime to tackle the threat of modern slavery and human trafficking.
+If you have any questions arising from this article or about your company’s compliance with the MSA as it currently stands, please contact [email protected]